 - Soy sauce

 All these are made by natural means and are unaltered.
 Less than 5 percent of typical diet calories for Japanese and Chinese comes from soybeans.
+As far as I am concerned, I believe it best to eat food in its most natural state.
+To me, processed is fermented like tofu.

 1 URL nccih.nih.gov/health/soy/ataglance.htm#learned